 In New York City, an employer cannot be discharged, or discriminate against an individual because the individual is, or is perceived to be, a victim of domestic violence, sex offenses or stalking.
 Under this law, unlawful discrimination includes taking actions against a victim based solely on the acts of a person who has perpetrated acts or threats of violence against the victim.
 An employer is required to make reasonable accommodations for a victim to permit her or him to perform the "essential requisites" of the job unless doing so would be an "undue hardship" for an employer.

-In May 2018, paid sick leave is expanded to include time off for victims or for family members of victims of domestic violence and stalking.
+Paid sick leave includes time off for victims or for family members of victims of domestic violence and stalking.
 The total leave can be no less than 40 hours per year.

 Examples of the uses for the leave that are allowed include: meeting with and safety planning with a social worker/advocate, meeting with a civil legal attorney, filing a police report, meeting with the District Attorney’s Office, attending a court appearance, an appointment with a financial counselor, moving into safe housing, and others.